Common Ways Clothing Retailers Steal Employee Pay

 No matter how large the workforce, employers are required by law to provide itemized wage statements and timely payment to all employees.
 They are also expected to comply with state and federal laws requiring payment of final wages at termination.

 If you and your fellow workers have suffered wage theft at the hands of an employer, you may be eligible to form a class action to recover lost wages and penalties.
+If you have questions about unpaid wages, please contact our unpaid wages lawyer at 866.705.4617.

 To find out more about your rights under state and federal labor laws, please feel free to read through our library of articles or order our FREE book, California Truck & Delivery Driver Wage Theft: The Ultimate Straight Talk Guide to Getting Your Hard Earned Wages Back.